pgifani/Object-Detection---RetinaNet/README.md

 # Object-Detection---RetinaNet
-left ventricular and mitral valve detection in echocardiographic detection in A4C view
+left ventricular and mitral valve detection in echocardiographic images in A4C view